 By giving people the means to help themselves, this programme is also able to address other societal issues such as child labour, lack of health care, environmental concerns, discrimination and political fairness.

-Up to 2020, Nordic Capital's engagement with Hand-in-Hand has achieved:
+From 2020 until 2022, Nordic Capital's engagement with Hand in Hand has achieved:

-- 128 self-help groups were formed consisting of 1,624 female members
+- 73 self-help groups were formed consisting of 845 members.

-- 1,299 female members started their own family-based enterprise
+- 558 female members started their own family-based enterprise.